-73. Your monitoring return must be validated and signed off by an appropriate senior manager.
-This could be your Vice-Chancellor, Deputy Vice-Chancellor or Finance Director.
+67. Your monitoring return must be validated and signed off by an appropriate senior manager.
+This could be the Principal, HE Manager or Finance Director.

-74. The purpose of the sign-off is to provide assurance that the information you provide has been validated independently from the person responsible for compiling the return.
+68. The purpose of the sign-off is to provide assurance that the information you provide has been validated independently from the person responsible for compiling the return.
 It is up to each institution to determine its own process for checking the accuracy of the information it provides.
 This could be through internal audit, or a report to the head of the institution, a governors group or a steering committee.
 All information is subject to audit and you should ensure that the way you validate your information meets your own internal audit requirements.

-3 For further information on submitting a revised access agreement, visit www.offa.org.uk/universities-and-colleges/revising-your-access-agreement/
+2 For further information on submitting a revised access agreement, visit www.offa.org.uk/universities-and-colleges/revising-your-access-agreement/